 National monuments are like national parks just with generally less restrictions and less facilities.
 They showcase some spectacular natural and manmade lands around the state.
 Visit one or all of Colorado’s eight national monuments.

-National Monuments in Colorado
+List of 8 National Monuments in CO

 These eight monuments preserve natural and man-made landmarks.
 Generally, national monuments have less restrictions than national parks, they are therefore much more pet friendly.
 Most offer camping opportunities and various other chances for outdoor recreation.
 View all federal lands.